YU000jp/logseq-plugin-hierarchy-tool/readme.md

 #### Note

+- Due to content conflicts, the display of hierarchy and page tags in the page content is hidden in the plugin settings beforehand.
 - Sidebars and pop-ups are displayed overlapping.
 To use the sidebar, close the pop-up.
 - Loading may be slow if the amount of information on the page is too large or if there are too many page embeds in the content.